Adopting When You Have a Birth Child - and Vice Versa

 If you are raising biological and adopted children in your home, you may wonder how to meet each child’s unique needs while making them all feel equally loved and welcome in your family.
 While all children have the same basic needs for a safe, loving and harmonious home, there are some guidelines to keep in mind as you add to your family.

-There are many additional resources with information about parenting both adopted and biological children together:
+There are many additional resources with information about parenting both adopted and biological siblings together: